oAGoulart/awesome-nollm/README.md

 WIP (see TODO)

 ## Commitment
-If you are a developer, show below your commitment to not use nor implement "AI-features" such as LLM chatbots and generative tools.
-If you are an user, check their repositories.
+If you are an author, show below your commitment to not use nor implement "AI-features" such as LLM chatbots and generative tools.

 [@oAGoulart](https://github.com/oAGoulart)